godeploy/MCW-Case-Studies/docs/Security baseline on Azure - Case Study.md

 Analyze your customer’s needs.

-Timeframe: 15 minutes

-Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.
-2. Read all of the directions for steps 1–3 in the student guide.
-3. As a table team, review the following customer case study.

 ### Customer situation

 Contoso Ltd. is a multinational corporation, headquartered in the United States that provides insurance solutions worldwide.
 Its products include accident and health insurance, life insurance, travel, home, and auto coverage.
 Contoso manages data collection services by sending mobile agents directly to the insured to gather information as part of the data collection process for claims from an insured individual.
 These mobile agents are based all over the world and are residents of the region in which they work.
 Mobile agents are managed remotely through regional corporate offices.